Overview

 My Role

-I led the UX and interaction design for World Chat, partnering closely with product and engineering.
+I led the UX and interaction design for World Chat, partnering closely with product and engineering teams to define the behavioral foundations of messaging inside World App.

 My responsibilities included: